ExtracTable: Human-in-the-Loop Transformation of Scientific Corpora into Structured Knowledge: Evaluation

 \subsubsection{Results.}

 The raw data~\cite{John.2025} is published on Zenodo.
-Nine participants, including external curators and internal members, took part in the experiment, primarily from Semantic Web technologies or neuro-symbolic AI fields.
+Nine participants took part, including external curators and internal ORKG team members not involved in the tool’s development, mostly from Semantic Web or neuro-symbolic AI fields.
 Participants reported varied ORKG usage frequencies, ranging from weekly to monthly, with experience spanning from a few months to several years, reflecting different levels of expertise with the system. \secref{fig:result_stage_2} presents the participants' responses regarding subjective efficiency and effectiveness, showing strong agreement that the tool makes corpus creation and knowledge extraction `faster' and `easier', and a weaker agreement to its ability to render `better results'.

 ~\secref{fig:sus} represents the resulting SUS scores.
 We achieve an overall SUS score of 84.17 ($min = 75$, $max = 90$, $\sigma = 4.86$), regarded as A+ score -- the highest usability rating~\cite{lewis_item_2018}.
-Participants expressed general satisfaction with the tool, with comments like \textit{``The workflow should be integrated to ORKG as soon as possible.
+Participants expressed general satisfaction with \textit{ExtracTable}, with comments like \textit{``The workflow should be integrated to ORKG as soon as possible.
 I will like to use it''} and \textit{``Very helpful system!!!''}.
 Specific feedback highlighted features like the \textit{``Keywords extraction option is an amazing idea''}.
 Suggestions for improvement included adding \textit{``Properties should have descriptions (for more accurate extraction)''} and \textit{``focus could be on extracting entities that align with the similar papers already available in the ORKG''}.

 The reported durations for the participants' original comparison varied significantly, with the fastest comparison taking approximately 4 hours to complete, while the longest required around 2 weeks.
+We acknowledge that these self-reported durations are prone to imprecision but still provide an indicative measure of the time involved.
 Completing the workflow with our framework -- from defining a research interest based on their original comparison to successfully creating a new ORKG comparison -- took an average of 1,480 seconds (24:40 minutes), with a minimum of 1,023 seconds (17:03 minutes) and a maximum of 1,996 seconds (33:16 minutes), as detailed in~\secref{fig:stages_duration}.